 The Bodleian Libraries hold copies of many theses.
 These can be found on SOLO (Search Oxford Libraries Online) and may be ordered up from the bookstack.

 Many continental European theses accepted for higher degrees and published before 1973 are held in the Bodleian Library but are not yet catalogued on SOLO.
 These holdings can be found in the Foreign Dissertations Catalogue card index.
 This catalogue is unfortunately not currently available to readers.
 Access to material in this catalogue is via staff at the Main Enquiry Desk in the Lower Reading Room of the Old Bodeian Library.
 Please email: firstname.lastname@example.org or phone 01865 277162.

 It is also useful to check COPAC, which gives access to the online catalogues of some of the largest university and research libraries in the UK and Ireland, to see if the thesis has been purchased by one of these libraries.
 Such theses may be obtained by current members of Oxford University by interlibrary loan for a the standard subsidised fee.
-Please ensure that both sides of the interlibrary loan form [PDF, 118kb] are completed correctly as incomplete forms cannot be processed.
-Interlibrary loans staff will contact you by email and letter when the item has arrived.

 Readers who are not current members of Oxford University will be charged differently; we recommend that such readers use the facilities provided by their own institution or their local public library.

 Dissertations and Theses is a useful tool for locating theses from beyond Great Britain dating from 1861 to the present.
 Although the majority are US theses, Dissertations and Theses also includes many European, Canadian and Mexican theses.